 Is your asphalt driveway cracked, faded, stained, or otherwise not showing off the true beauty of your home?
-A cracked driveway is not only unsafe, cracks will only widen over time.
+A cracked driveway is not only unsafe, but cracks will only widen over time.
 Besides that, faded, stained driveways are unsightly and bring down your home's value.

 With materials and tools purchased at your local home center, you can repair those cracks and seal the entire driveway for a nice, fresh, black like-new appearance again.

 Driveway and Crack Sealing Basics